“FastestVPN” is a descriptive brand name if nothing else.

 FastestVPN seems not to be bothered.

 And if all of that was bad enough, Customer Support is totally non-existent.

 I still have the timer ticking away on that email reply coming back, but I am not counting my chickens.

 Nobody is bothering to reply to my Live chat message, either.

-If that is their idea of ‘24×7’ support, you should go with a company that has excellent service, like NordVPN.
+If that is their idea of ‘24×7’ support, you should use a VPN software that has an excellent provider, like NordVPN.